 How and when does an ERP system designed to serve the construction industry come into play?
 At what stage in the long, often convoluted process does ERP magically appear, or is it an integral part of the process at every stage?

 Deploying standalone software tools for construction activities, are a thing of the past.
 In a word, ERP software enables construction companies to eliminate tedious manual processes in often complex, multi-project tasks.
-ERP, with robust project management tools, can essentially control spending for raw materials, onsite and offsite workers and other project employees, dramatically reduce related IT expenses, and more.
+ERP, with a robust project management module, can essentially control spending for raw materials, equipment, onsite and offsite workers, and other project employees, dramatically reduce related IT expenses, and more.

 Construction ERP is an integrated end-to-end solution designed to manage construction companies’ needs across the board, including general contractors, subcontractors, financial management, construction accounting, and service operations.
 A veritable mix of management optimization tools, construction ERP software helps maintain all the project information in a central, easily accessible location – all on a single platform.

 Let’s take a deeper look at the 5 key benefits of Construction ERP.